software > Opengrade

 opengrade_doc.pdf

-OpenGrade is distributed under the GPL license.
+OpenGrade is distributed under the GPL license, version 2.
 You can pop up the license in OpenGrade by choosing About from the File menu.

 Operating Systems OpenGrade Runs On